akierig/libtech_nerd_bingo/README.md

 # Library Tech Nerd Bingo

 Nerd Bingo is a bingo card that came about when, during a discussion about `git`.
-I ([@akierig](github.com/akierig)) mentioned that I use `git` to sync my `.fishrc` and other personal preferences (e.g., IRC client configuration) across the five computers in my life.
+I ([@akierig](github.com/akierig)) mentioned that I use `git` to sync my `.bashrc` and other personal preferences (e.g., IRC client configuration) across the five computers in my life.

 In response, one of my distinguished fellow conferees said "And I think that's nerd bingo right there!"